Development Services | Caldwell, ID | Full Time

 - Work cooperatively and constructively with fellow workers and members of the public to provide public service of the highest quality and quantity;

-- Operate a variety of standard office equipment, including a personal computer using program applications appropriate to assigned duties;
+- Operate standard office equipment, including a personal computer using program applications appropriate to assigned duties;

 Acceptable Experience and Training